Why join a bfa member

 Franchising remains one of the most successful forms of starting your own business, with extremely high success rates and much more security than starting out on your own without the proven system, support and brand.

 Franchisee Membership of the bfa was launched in 2012, providing influence, recognition and access to the bfa’s governance for franchisees.
-With franchisees on the Board of the bfa and dedicated benefits and services to help franchisees in business, the new membership is the first of its kind in the world.
+With franchisees on the Board of the bfa and dedicated benefits and services to help franchisees in business, the new membership was the first of its kind in the world.

 However, the bfa must protect its brand, which has been built around ethics and standards since its creation.
 Therefore access to Franchisee Membership is only possible if you are part of an accredited bfa Member network.
 For more information see the Franchisee Membership pages.